 CLASS DV_QUANTIFIED (abstract)

-Purpose Abstract class defining the concept of true quantified values, i.e. values which are not only ordered, but which have a magnitude, and for which the addition and dif- ference operations can be defined.
+Purpose Abstract class defining the concept of true quantified values, i.e. values which are not only ordered, but which have a magnitude, and for which the addition and difference operations can be defined.

 OMG HDTF COAS::Measurement.

+Synapses Attributes in the Quantity class for unit and accuracy (double plus units)

+HL7 Quantity (QTY)

+Inherit DV_ORDERED

-CLASS DV_QUANTIFIED (abstract) Synapses Attributes in the Quantity class for unit and accuracy (double plus units) HL7 Quantity (QTY) Inherit DV_ORDERED Abstract Signature Meaning magnitude : Numeric Numeric value of the quantity in canonical (i.e. single value) form.
-Implemented as con- stant, function or attribute in subtypes as appropriate. infix '+' (other: diff_type): like Current Sum of this quantity and another whose for- mal type must be the difference type of this quantity. infix '-' (other: diff_type): like Current Difference of this quantity and another whose formal type must be the difference type of this quantity type. diff_type : DV_QUANTIFIED Type of quantity which can be added or sub- tracted to this quantity.
+CLASS DV_QUANTIFIED (abstract) Abstract Signature Meaning magnitude: Ordered_Numeric Numeric value of the quantity in canonical (i.e. single value) form.
+Implemented as constant, function or attribute in subtypes as appropriate.
+The type Ordered_numeric is mapped to the available appropriate type in each implementation technology. infix '+' (other: diff_type): like Current Sum of this quantity and another whose formal type must be the difference type of this quantity. infix '-' (other: diff_type): like Current Difference of this quantity and another whose formal type must be the difference type of this quantity type. diff_type: DV_QUANTIFIED Type of quantity which can be added or subtracted to this quantity.
 Usually the same type, but may be different as in the case of dates and times.
-Attributes Signature Meaning accuracy : Real accuracy of measurement instrument or method which applies to this specific instance of DV_QUANTIFIED, expressed either as a half-range percent value (accuracy_is_percent = True) or a half-range quantity.
+Attributes Signature Meaning accuracy: Real accuracy of measurement instrument or method which applies to this specific instance of DV_QUANTIFIED, expressed either as a half-range percent value (accuracy_is_percent = True) or a half-range quantity.
 A value of 0 means that accuracy was not recorded. accuracy_is_percent: Boolean If True, indicates that when this object was created, accuracy was recorded as a percent value; if False, as an absolute quantity value.
-Functions Signature Meaning is_valid_percentage (X: Numeric): Boolean Test whether a number is a valid percentage Invariants Magnitude_exists : magnitude /= Void Accuracy_validity : accuracy_is_percent implies is_valid_percentage(accuracy)
+Functions Signature Meaning is_valid_percentage (x: Numeric): Boolean Test whether a number is a valid percentage Invariants Magnitude_exists: magnitude /= Void Accuracy_validity: accuracy_is_percent implies is_valid_percentage(accuracy)